Frequently Asked Questions

-IAEA-funded applications must be submitted by 31 January 2023.
-Company-funded applications must be submitted by 28 February 2023.
+IAEA-funded applications must be submitted by 15 December 2023.
+Company-funded applications must be submitted by 31 January 2024.
 Please subscribe here to keep informed about future programmes.

 2. Is there an application fee?

 There is no fee to apply to the Summer Institute.
-Please refer to WNU's T&Cs for an overview of the SI's fees and financial obligations.
+Please refer to WNU's T&Cs for an overview of the Summer Institute financial obligations.

 3. How and when will I be notified if I am accepted?

-You will be notified as to the success of your application two weeks after the respective deadlines.
+You will be notified as to the success of your application three weeks after the respective deadlines.
 For company funded applicants, WNU will email candidates directly about the status of their application.
-Applicants applying for IAEA funding will receive notification of pre-acceptance by WNU if their application has been successful.
-They must then apply directly to the IAEA for funding.
+Individuals applying for IAEA funding will receive notification of WNU pre-selection if their application has been successful.
+The applications then get sent to the IAEA for internal review.
+Once the final list of candidates has been selected by the IAEA, the individuals are contacted directly and invited to apply for funding through their National Liaison Officer.
 See IAEA Funding for more detailed steps in the TC funding application process.